 The variety of traditional Easter food ensures there’s something for everybody to enjoy on the table.
 Here are just a few examples which are bound to open up your appetite:

 - Dyed Eggs.
 You can’t have Easter without eating at least a couple of hard-boiled eggs.
 A pinch of salt is all you need to enjoy this long-lasting Easter tradition.

 - Roast lamb steak.
-Usually served with spring roasted vegetable, such as carrots, green beans, potatoes and green peas.
+Usually served with spring roasted vegetables, such as carrots, green beans, potatoes, and green peas.

 - Drob.
 A lamb organs’ haggis with vegetables and boiled-eggs center.

 - Traditional sponge cake (cozonac).
 A delicious sweet bread typically filled with walnuts and cocoa.
 Goes great with a glass of milk, but it’s delicious by itself, as well.

 - Pasca: A special kind of pastry with a sweet cheese filling and sometimes raisins – perfect for dessert.

 - Red wine.
 There’s nothing that accompanies lamb stake better than a chilled glass of red wine, especially if it’s produced locally by villagers or by one of the iconic wineries in Romania.

 - Other foods many Romanians eat on Easter are the famous sarmale (minced meat in cabbage rolls) and boeuf salad (finely chopped beef or chicken mixed in with root vegetables, mayonnaise, and pickles).